Hawai’i Weekend Getaway: How to See the Best on a Big Island Road Trip

 Step 1: Wake up, and realize you are in Hawai’i.
 Aloha, and welcome to paradise!

-Start with a Visit to the City of Refuge
+Visit the City of Refuge

 Start off your day with a quick breakfast wherever you are staying, or grab something on the way, then spread on your sunscreen and head out to spend the morning at Puʻuhonua o Hōnaunau National Historical Park, also known as the City of Refuge.